Superannuation splitting under the family law

 • The party that is closer to retirement or who has a defined benefit fund, may wish to keep their superannuation entitlements intact.
 In this scenario, they may opt to give the other party a higher cash payment to preserve their superannuation entitlements.

-We’ve agreed to a superannuation split; what next?
+We’ve agreed to a superannuation split, what next?

 Once the parties have agreed to a superannuation split, they will need to:

-Step 1 - Decide how to formalise their property settlement and, consequently, their superannuation split.
+Step 1 - Decide how to formalise their property settlement and, consequently their superannuation split.

 Step 2 - Seek the superannuation fund’s approval of the superannuation splitting orders/agreement.

-It is important to note that superannuation funds can take up to 28 days to respond to any request for procedural fairness.
+Superannuation funds can take up to 28 days to respond to any request for procedural fairness.
 This timeframe should be borne in mind when considering how long a property settlement will take to formalise.

-Step 3 - Provide a certified copy of the Consent Order or the Financial Agreement and a Regulation 72 Notice to the relevant superannuation fund to effect the superannuation split.
+Step 3 - Provide a certified copy of the Consent Order or the Financial Agreement and a Regulation 144 Notice to the relevant superannuation fund to effect the superannuation split.

 After the property settlement agreement has been formalised, a certified copy of the sealed Consent Orders or the fully executed Financial Agreement will need to be provided to the relevant superannuation fund.